How To Create A To-Do List In WordPress

 This section lets you configure user permissions and capabilities for Group and Master List types …

-If you are using Individual List, the only setting that is applicable in this section is the View To-Do List permission …
+If you are using the Individual List type, the only configurable option that applies in this section is the View To-Do List option …

-If you are configuring user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to be able to perform for each option …
+If you plan to configure user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …

 - Subscribers: Read